Ralph Yarborough: Gubernatorial Bids

-Becoming a senator
+U. S. senator

 When Daniel resigned from the Senate in 1957 to become governor, Yarborough ran in the special election to fill the empty seat.
 With no runoff then required, he needed only a plurality of votes to win.
 Ironically, his many runs for governor made him the best positioned candidate.
 Yarborough won the special election with 38 percent of the vote to join fellow Texan Lyndon B. Johnson in the Senate.
 The runner-up in the race with 30 percent of the vote was U.S. Representative Martin Dies, Jr., known for his investigations into communist infiltration.
 A Republican lawyer from Houston, Thad Hutcheson, ran third with 23 percent of the ballots cast.

 James Boren served as Yarborough's campaign manager and chief of staff.
 In office, Ralph Yarborough was a very different kind of Southern senator.
 He did not support the Southern Manifesto opposing integration and supported national Democratic goals of more funding for health care, education, and the environment.
 Himself a veteran, he worked to expand the G.I.
 Bill to Cold War veterans.
 Yarborough's first major legislative victory was the successful passage of the National Defense Education Act of 1958, which began federal funding of loans and grants to universities and their students.

 In the 1958 Democratic primary, Yarborough easily defeated the conservative William A. Blakley, a millionaire businessman from Dallas who was backed by Daniel.
 Blakley had been the interim senator from January to April 1957 but did not run in the special election in which Yarborough defeated Dies and Hutcheson.
 Instead Blakley was appointed senator again in 1961 and ran in another special election, only to be defeated by the Republican John Tower.

 In the nationally Democratic year of 1958, Yarborough cruised to victory in the general election over the Republican nominee, publisher Roy Whittenburg of Amarillo.
 During his first full term, Yarborough worked for a bill signed by President John F. Kennedy to designate Padre Island as a national seashore.
 While serving in the senate he was a member of the Interparliamentary Union Group from 1961 to 1970 and a member of the board of directors of Gallaudet College from 1969 to 1971.